Balaji000000/Mean-and-Variance/README.md

 # Program :
 ~~~
-DEVELOPED BY : VIDHIYA LAKSHMI S
+DEVELOPED BY : BALAJI N
-REGISTER NO  : 212223230238
+REGISTER NO  : 23000409

 ~~~
 ~~~